Red pill and blue pill: As a political metaphor

-In the manosphere
+In the manosphere: the "red pill"

-The concept of the red pill is a central tenet of the manosphere, a varied collection of websites, blogs, and online forums promoting masculinity, misogyny, and opposition to feminism.
+The concept of the "red pill" is a central tenet of the manosphere, a varied collection of websites, blogs, and online forums promoting masculinity, misogyny and antifeminism.
 It concerns awakening men to the supposed reality that men are the oppressed gender in a society dominated by feminism.
 Manospherians believe that feminists and political correctness obscure this reality, and that men are victims who must fight to protect themselves.
 Accepting the manosphere's ideology is equated with "taking the red pill" (sometimes abbreviated TRP), and those who do not are seen as "blue pilled" or as having "taken the blue pill".

-Such terminology originated on the antifeminist subreddit /r/TheRedPill and was later taken up by other groups within the manosphere, including pickup artists and men's rights activists.
+Such terminology originated on the antifeminist subreddit /r/TheRedPill started by Robert Fisher in 2012 and was later taken up by other groups within the manosphere, including pickup artists and men's rights activists. r/TheRedPill was quarantined by Reddit in September 2018 for being "dedicated to shocking or highly offensive content".
+At the time of the quarantine it had around 290,000 subscribers, and by June 2019 its subscriber count was reported as just over 400,000.
+It was concluded that quarantining reduced its visibility but did not eliminate misogynistic content or related communities on and off the platform.

+White supremacy and right-wing nationalist ideals are present in the manosphere.
+These themes are secondary but remain relevant in online manosphere groups linked to extremist violence like the Oregon shooting in 2015 by Chris Harper and the Isla Vista killings in 2014 by Elliot Rodger.
+In multiple surveys done within the community, the results show the members to be predominantly white, heterosexual, conservative men from the ages 18–35.